noel-lopez/the-yellow-button-front/README.md

 Ever wondered what could be the most thrilling thing in life?
 Neither did I, so I created **The Yellow Button**.
 And here it is—a yellow button.
 Yes, just a yellow button.
 Anything more?
 Exactly.
 That’s it!

 This app was **inspired by KuroJam 2024**, a hackathon with the random theme of "Something Yellow."
-Although I didn't participate in the hackathon due to time constraints, I was motivated by the theme and decided to create something fun and utterly simple.
+I managed to participate in the Jam, and although the project was developed in a rush, I wanted to add a touch of humor and simplicity to the theme.

 ## What Does This Button Do?

 1. **Press the Yellow Button**.
 That’s all you need to do.
 2. Every time you press the button, your counter goes up.
 Congratulations! 🎉
 3. But wait, there’s a twist: there’s a small chance your counter might reset to 0.
 It’s like a gamble, but with no prizes or rewards, just a yellow button. 😆

+## Future Features

+Currently, **The Yellow Button** doesn’t save player progress in any way, not even in local storage.
+This choice is intentional to prevent cheating and keep the experience straightforward.
+However, I have exciting plans for future updates:

+- **Backend Implementation**: To handle player progress and make the game more engaging, I plan to implement a backend.
+    - **Social Media Login**: Log in with social media accounts to save your progress and track your achievements.
+    - **Leaderboard**: Compete with other players and see who has the highest score on the leaderboard.
+    - **Fun Messages and Data**: Occasionally, the bottom of the screen will display funny messages to add a bit of humor to the app.
+Additionally, I plan to show interesting data retrieved from the backend in these messages, such as the total number of times all players have pressed the button.

+Please note, this project was created in just about half an hour for the Jam.
+I aimed to bring a bit of humor to the event, and I’m excited to enhance it further in the future!

 ## Attention!